junwatu/notification-roq/Notification.md

 1. **Key**: Each template requires a unique key, which will be used as a reference to trigger notifications using the API or programmatically.
 2. **Notification Description**: This is where you provide a description of the notification.

 After creating a notification template, you will need to configure and activate the channels.
-Currently, we support three channels.
+Currently, we support three channels: Web (In-App), Email, and SMS.

 ![configure-template](/images/configure-template.png)